SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

 {% endhighlight %}

 Another feature that I considered extracting was the number of passengers in each Cabin.
-However, as discussed above this feature too incomplete to be able to extract meeaningful information from it.
+However, as discussed above this feature too incomplete to be able to extract meaningful information from it.

 ### Modelling